Weather warnings guide

 Severe weather warning information is displayed across our website, keeping you up to date with the latest details, including:

 When a warning is in force, it will be highlighted in the warnings banner on the homepage.
-This will provide information on the colour of the warning and the nations and regions affected.
+This will provide information on the colour of the warnings in force.

 The warnings home page shows a UK map with any warnings for that day displayed on the map.
 The tabs at the top of the page allow you to navigate through the next seven days, with warning triangles highlighting any weather warnings affecting the UK on each day.

-To see the full details for a warning, click on the chosen warning label on the map.
+To see the full details for each warning, click on the chosen warning label on the map.

 By clicking on 'Further details' within each warning, you will be shown additional information including: